cockroachdb/docs/src/current/cockroachcloud/export-logs.md

             - Sends log entries in the `OPS`, `HEALTH`, and `STORAGE` [logging channels](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/logging-overview#logging-channels) to an Amazon CloudWatch log group named `devops`, but only for those entries that are of log [severity level](/docs/{{site.current_cloud_version}}/logging.html#logging-levels-severities) `WARNING` or higher.
             - Sends log entries in all other [logging channels](#what-log-channels-are-supported) to the `default` Amazon CloudWatch log group.

         1. Once you have determined the configuration you'd like to use, edit the configuration to be a single line, the required form for passing to the configuration command in the next step.
 To accomplish this easily, use a third party minifier, such as [json minifier](https://jsonformatter.org/json-minify).
-The above configuration becomes the following single line, suitable for the next step's `POST` command:
+The preceding configuration becomes the following single line:

             {% include_cached copy-clipboard.html %}
             ~~~json
             {"type":"AWS_CLOUDWATCH","log_name":"default","auth_principal":"{role_arn}","redact":true,"region":"","omitted_channels":["SESSIONS","SQL_PERF"],"groups":[{"log_name":"sql","channels":["SQL_SCHEMA","SQL_EXEC"],"redact":false},{"log_name":"devops","channels":["OPS","HEALTH","STORAGE"],"min_level":"WARNING"}]}
             ~~~

-        1. Then, to enable log export for your CockroachDB {{ site.data.products.standard }} cluster with the above example custom logging configuration, issue the following Cloud API command:
+        1. To enable log export for your CockroachDB {{ site.data.products.standard }} cluster with the preceding example configuration, issue the following Cloud API command:

             {% include_cached copy-clipboard.html %}
             ~~~shell